rusthon/Rusthon/doc/source/internals.rst

      JSGenerator -> "Javascript" [folded];
    }

 This is the description of ``pythonscript`` command.

-Mind the fact that there is no actual ``pythontopythonjs`` command this is done on the fly.
+.. versionchanged:: 0.7
+   There is now ``python_to_pythonjs`` command that allow you to review the python code generated before it's converted to javascript

 Execution
 ---------